-In the first group (the gestational age 11 to 15 weeks) the Ki-67 antigen is expressed by cells of the nephrogenic zone, where the reaction is the most intense in the structures of the most superficial part of the cortex, and the immunopositivity of the cells of the inner cortex and medulla is lower (Fig 1a).
-The strongest Ki-67 immunopositivity is observed in the outer part of the cortex, in the cells of the developmental forms of future nephrons (vesicles and S-forms).
-There are individual Ki-67 positive cells in the branches of the urethral bud, ampoules and tubular parts (Fig. 1b).
-In the inner part of the cortex, in the formed renal corpuscles, individual cells of Bowman's capsule (the parietal and visceral leaf) are Ki-67 immunopositive (Fig. 1b).
-In the interstitium, a smaller number of mesenchymal cells between the tubular structures show a positive reaction to the Ki-67 antigen.
-The cells of the epithelium of the renal pelvis and renal calyces do not express the Ki-67 antigen (Fig. 1a).
+In the first group (the gestational age 11 to 15 weeks), the Ki-67 antigen was expressed by cells of the nephrogenic zone, where the reaction was the most intense in the structures of the most superficial part of the cortex, and the immunopositivity of the cells of the inner cortex and medulla was lower (Figure 1a).
+The strongest Ki-67 immunopositivity was observed in the outer part of the cortex, in the cells of the developmental forms of future nephrons (vesicles and S-forms).
+There were individual Ki-67 positive cells in the branches of the urethral bud, ampoules and tubular parts (Figure 1b).
+In the inner part of the cortex, in the formed renal corpuscles, individual cells of Bowman's capsule (the parietal and visceral leaf) were Ki-67 immunopositive (Figure 1b).
+In the interstitium, a smaller number of mesenchymal cells between the tubular structures showed a positive reaction to the Ki-67 antigen.
+The cells of the epithelium of the renal pelvis and renal calyces did not express the Ki-67 antigen (Figure 1a).